 Additional Costs: WooCommerce

 Similarly, WooCommerce does not charge you upon installation, but, as soon as you use the plug-in, you will realize that you need additional tools.
 For instance, domain registration costs $15 yearly.
 Also, you need a hosting subscription to keep your site running.
-Hosting requires a payment of $4 to $5,000 per month.
+WooCommerce hosting requires a payment of $4 to $5,000 per month.

 WooCommerce and OpenCart are not entirely free-of-charge programs.
 They require other fees for site set-up and maintenance.